Countries Visited

 1. Pinched nerve in back standing at urinal in Granada, Spain while wearing backpack:

 Okay a warning.
-Never wear your big backpack while walking on slippery urinal tiles.
+Never wear your big backpack while walking on slippery urinal tiles in Spain.
 Enough said!

 2. Pulled right calf in Barcelona:

 You would think that carrying a heavy backpack would have been the cause?
 Nope, just a random hop up to a sidewalk step.
-A pulling sensation on the back of my right calf resulting in two weeks of hobbling.
+A pulling sensation on the back of my right calf that resulted in two weeks of hobbling.

 3. Tore right calf muscle climbing hill in France: